abc-datacamp/abc-intro-2-r/chapter3.md

 The `facet_wrap()` function can be used to wrap a 1D ribbon of plots into a 2D layout.

 *** =instructions
+The ggplot object `p` has already been defined for you.
 Use `facet_grid()` to make separate figures for each Measurement, and each Experiment.
 Experiment with switching each of these factors on either side of the `~`.
 *** =hint